oristopo/nanoTAPR/README.md

 set to 0 dB, the top line of the display is 0 dB.
 Changing the Reference Level allows you to optimize the trace location.

-For example, if the DUT has an attenuation of approximately 22 dB, then it could not be displayed at a scale of 1 dB / division, because it would be off the bottom of the screen.
-Setting the Reference Level control to -20 dB would allow the screen to show the range of -20 db to -30 db at 1 db/division, making the trace visible.
+For example, if the DUT has an attenuation of approximately `22 dB`, then it could not be displayed at a scale of 1 dB / division, because it would be off the bottom of the screen.
+Setting the Reference Level control to `-20 dB` would allow the screen to show the range of `-20 db` to `-30 db` at 1 db/division, making the trace visible.

 The Reference Level control can also be set to positive values.
-This is useful when measuring DUT's (such as amplifiers) with output magnitudes near or above 0 dB.
-Note that the dynamic range of the VNA only extends a few dB above 0 dB.
+This is useful when measuring DUTs (such as amplifiers) with output magnitudes near or above `0 dB`.
+Note that VNA dynamic range extends only a few dB above `0 dB`.
-`An external attenuator should be used if the DUT has any amount of  gain.`
+_External attenuators should be used with DUT's having any amount of gain._

 The on-screen amplitude display values on the left-side of the display screen automatically adjust when you change the value of the reference